vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/tap-architecture-planning.md

 ```

 ## TAP Upgrade Approach
 When a new version of TAP is released, it is recommended to first upgrade the operator sandbox environment.
 A sample subset of applications should live here and any applicable platform tests specific to your organization should take place here before progressing to the production instance.
-Such tests might include building some representative set of applications and verifying that they still deploy successfully to your sandbox run cluster.
+Such tests might include building some representative set of applications and verifying that they still deploy successfully to your sandbox Run Cluster.
 The following upgrade order is recommended:
 * sandbox
  * UI
- * build
+ * Build
- * run
+ * Run
 * prod
- * workspace
+ * Workspace
  * UI
- * build
+ * Build
- * run dev
+ * Run (dev)
- * run test
+ * Run (test)
- * run qa
+ * Run (qa)
- * run prod
+ * Run (prod)

 | Decision ID   | Design Decision   | Justification | Implication